 (Special Series Pricing: All three Google Analytics workshops for $750 $425.
 Enroll here.)

 (Can’t attend the live workshop?
 No problem.
-All workshops are recorded and we’ll send you the recording, workbook and any supplementary materials within a couple days of completion after we’ve had time to edit the recording.)
+All workshops are recorded and we’ll send you the recording, workbook and any supplementary materials within a day of completion after we’ve had time to edit the recording.)

-In the Advanced session, the third and final session, we cover the Behavior and Conversions reports, menu by menu, and then a live walk-through of the data so you can see how to use these.
+In this workshop we cover the Google Analytics 3.0 Behavior and Conversions reports, menu by menu, and then a live walk-through of the data so you can see how to use these.

 - Conversions: The fourth and final report in analytics covers conversions.
 Conversions can be downloads, registrations, signups, visits to specific pages, and sales.
 Analytics shows you the visitors are buying or registering at your website.
 By knowing that, you can focus your efforts to find more of those visitors.
 You’ll see how to install conversion tracking.
 The conversion funnel shows you each step of your visitors’ path to conversion and where they are exiting the path.
 By knowing that, you can improve the path to get more sales.
 The cool thing about analytics is that you don’t have to be an expert at marketing: you just look at the data, see where there are problems, and then make changes and see which ones improve the results.

 - We’ll close with notes about the reality of using Google Analytics at companies.